labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/reset.md

 sealos reset --cluster mycluster --user username --pk /root/.ssh/id_rsa --pk-passwd yourpassword
 ```

-These are the optional parameters you can use with the `sealos reset` command.
-They provide additional flexibility and control over the cluster reset process.

-We hope this guide has been helpful in understanding how to use the `sealos reset` command.
-If you have any further questions or encounter any issues during the process, please feel free to ask us.
+The above is the usage guide for the `sealos reset` command.
+We hope it is helpful to you.
+If you encounter any problems during use, feel free to ask us any questions.